Garth Barnett Scholarship

 The Garth Barnett Scholarship is offered in memory of Garth Barnett, a self-taught designer, who understood the value of education.
-The scholarship aims to support students who would otherwise not have the opportunity for university study, but have a passion and talent (or potential talent) for design, specifically in Interior & Spatial Design and Architecture.
+The Scholarship aims to support students who would otherwise not have the opportunity for university study, but have a passion and talent (or potential talent) for design, specificallyin Interior Architecture and Architecture.

 Who is eligible?

 To be eligible for the Scholarship, an applicant must meet the following criteria:

 - Be commencing their first year of an eligible undergraduate degree at UTS in the Autumn session of the Scholarship selection:

 - Bachelor of Design in Interior Architecture or

 - One of the above degrees combined with a Bachelor of Arts in International Studies.

 - All candidates must apply using the UTS online Scholarships Application form to be eligible.